Language Models Are Capable of Metacognitive Monitoring and Control of Their Internal Activations: LLMs can control their neural activations

-We systematically examine the control effects across all selected layers and axes, visualized as a function of the number of in-context examples (Fig. \ref{fig:explicit}b-d) and as a heatmap (Fig. \ref{fig:explicit}e; showing layer 16, $N=256$).
-We find that the target control effects increase with the number of in-context examples.
-Further, the target control effects on the LR axis are the highest (Fig. \ref{fig:explicit}b), and target control effects on earlier PC axes (e.g., PC 2 in Fig. \ref{fig:explicit}c) are significantly higher than for later PCs (e.g., PC 512 in Fig. \ref{fig:explicit}d).
-We summarize these in Fig. \ref{fig:explicit}f for both LLaMA3.1 8B and 70B.
+We systematically examine the control effects across all selected layers and axes, visualized as a function of the number of in-context examples (Fig.~\ref{fig:explicit}b and Appendix \ref{appendix:detailed_control_results}).
+We find that the control effects generally increase with the number of in-context examples (each curve is averaged over 100 experiments, and we expect smoother curves with more experiments).
+Further, control effects on the LR axis are the highest, and control effects on earlier PC axes (e.g., PC 2) are higher than for later PCs (e.g., PC 512).
+We summarize these results in Fig.~\ref{fig:explicit}d for both LLaMA3.1 8B and 70B.